Code-Institute-Submissions/First_Milestone-My_CV/README.md

 #### _Home_

-In this section I wanted to give a clear idea of the background composed of an image, taken from Google Image and retouched, and of my mantra reported with fonts taken from Google font, Balsamiq sans.
+In this section I wanted to give a first impression of myself using that particular background image, it has been taken from Google Image and retouched.
+I have also included my mantra using fonts taken from Google font, Balsamiq sans.

 Link to the [Home Page](https://salvobevi.github.io/First_Milestone-My_CV/).

 #### _About Me_

 In this section I gave a description of myself and my work history.
-There is also a photo of me.
+On the right of the screen I have also incuded a picture of myself.

 Link to the [About Me](https://salvobevi.github.io/First_Milestone-My_CV/aboutme.html).

 #### _Projects_

-In this section I have reported and linked my projects built by myself.
+In this section I have created a box with the title and a brief of this first project, including an image that is actually a link to the project itself.
+This page will be implemented with my future projects.

 Link to the [Projects](https://salvobevi.github.io/First_Milestone-My_CV/projects.html).

 #### _Contacts_

-In this section I have reported my personal data by phone and email. also I gave the possibility to download a hard copy of my CV.
+In this section I have used a background image take from Google photo and retouched.
+I have included my personal data such as phone number, email address and the possibility to download my cv.

 Link to the [Contacts](https://salvobevi.github.io/First_Milestone-My_CV/contacts.html).